MiledKalbourji/CSCI401W/assignments/assignment4/finalDeliverable.md

    David - Teams was a great tool to help communicate and organize our project.
 I used teams a lot to update my teammates on  the source code and the troubles I was facing.
 I definitely should've used Trello more to help organize myself and the tasks that I had to do for the project.
 Discord was also really useful for team meetings and communication.
 As a team, we had a great start and struggled a little at the end but we were still able to push through thanks to our strong communication.

+  Mohammed -  Teams helped communicate and keep organized.
+It allowed everyone to be on the same page for the most part.
+Early into the semester, Trello was helpful but as time went on most of our communication was through Discord and teams.

 3. **Challenges and Overcoming Them:**
    Recall a specific challenge, like debugging a code issue together.
 Explain how you collaborated to identify the bug's source and successfully resolved it.
 This experience showcases your problem-solving and teamwork skills.

    Miled - Throughout the semester I was thrown with many challenges, like the language aspect.
 Even though we used the extensive library of Python, I had to learn the structure of Tkinter, of how the classes and functions correlate to each other.
 With Dash that was even more confusing because it was a mix of Python and a bit HTML mixed into one.
 I definitely learned that if there is will power to make an aspect of your task/project work then anyone can conquer any language.

    Emily - We had several struggles with our choices in front end frameworks.
 Though I worked mostly to help keep everyone organized and on task, I did my best to think outside of the box and suggest points where we could shift gears a little bit.
 Throughout the process of finalizing our front end, we talked through what we were thinking and came up with a solution.

+   Mohammed - The biggest challenge we went through was getting a front-end design for a web app that was compatible with our back end and database.
+We wanted to get a simple functionality with the back end, front end, and database to work before we moved on and started adding features such as push notifications.
+Initially, we had agreed to Django for the front end assuming it would pair nicely with a Django back end.
+Miled explored some other compatible front-end frameworks that were coded in Python because as a group we were trying to stick to Python for language.
+The framework he ended up going with was for desktop apps and was not easy for David to pair with the backend.
+We also tried using Dash which was recommended by AI to pair easily, but it utilizes Flask which gave us trouble as well.
+I realized that time was ticking and decided to do a simple HTML/CSS form with Javascript in case we would not be able to get Dash to work with our backend apps.
+This ended up being a lifeline for our project and what we used.

 5. **Accomplishments and Pride:**
    Highlight a feature you contributed to, such as creating a login system.
 Discuss how your combined skills enabled the team to deliver a functional feature that enhances user experience.